Blosc/bloscpack/README.rst

   * Refactor compression and decompression to use file pointers instead of file name strings, allows using StringIO/cStringIO.
+  * Sanitize calculation of nchunks and chunk-size a little

 * v0.2.1     - Mon Nov 26 2012